isiahmeadows/mithril.js/core.md

 - `hydrate(root, attrs?, ...children)` - Hydrates attributes + a tree to a root.
 This is exposed in the full bundle via `Mithril.hydrate`, but is *not* exposed in the core bundle.
 (It's tree-shaken out.)
 	- This assigns an expando `._ir` to the root.

 - `abortable((signal, render, context) => ...)` - Invokes a callback with an abort signal (ponyfilled with something that works with `mithril/request` if necessary) that's called on `done` and ignores the return value (useful if it's a simple async arrow function).
-This is useful with `fetch` and `mithril/request` for cleaning up requests, and it's a pretty simple utility.
+This returns a cell and is useful with `fetch` and `mithril/request` for cleaning up requests, and it's a pretty simple utility.

 Notes: